UMN-CMS/ldmx-scripts/bare_metal_build.md

 2. Unpack the source code `tar xzvf Python-3.8.3.tgz`
 3. Go into the source code `cd Python-3.8.3`
 4. Configure the build
+   - `--enable-shared` is required because we will be linking to a C++ program.
+   - `--enable-optimizations` just allows it to be good amount faster but takes longer to compile.
+   - `--with-ensurepip=install` makes sure this Python has its own `pip` so we can install packages
+   - `--prefix` defines where the installation should go
 ```
 ./configure.sh \
   --enable-shared \